Inference Time Policy Optimization for Offline RL with Differentiable World Models: Experiments

 \section{Experiments}

-\textbf{Baselines.} We compare against strong ensemble-free offline RL baselines that are widely used on D4RL locomotion.
-These include TD3+BC \citep{fujimoto2021td3bc}, which adds behavior cloning regularization to a TD3 actor update; IQL \citep{kostrikov2022iql}, which performs offline policy improvement via value-weighted regression without explicit behavior constraints; CQL \citep{kumar2020cql}, which trains a conservative critic by penalizing high values on out-of-distribution actions; SAC-RND \citep{nikulin2023sacrnd}, which augments SAC with random-network-distillation-based penalties to discourage out-of-distribution actions; and ReBRAC \citep{tarasov2023rebrac}, which revisits behavior-regularized actor-critic with practical improvements and strong performance.
+\textbf{Datasets.} We evaluate our algorithm on the D4RL benchmark \citep{fu2020d4rl}, focusing on continuous-control domains where offline learning and long-horizon credit assignment are challenging.
+Our main results cover Gym MuJoCo locomotion datasets (15 tasks spanning medium, expert, medium-expert, medium-replay, and full-replay settings across all three environments HalfCheetah, Hopper, and Walker2d).
+We also consider all AntMaze datasets (6 tasks spanning maze, maze-diverse, medium-play, medium-diverse, large-play, and large-diverse).

-\textbf{Datasets.} We evaluate on the D4RL benchmark \citep{fu2020d4rl}, focusing on continuous-control domains where offline learning and long-horizon credit assignment are challenging.
-Our main results cover all Gym MuJoCo locomotion datasets (18 tasks spanning random, medium, expert, medium-expert, medium-replay, and full-replay settings across all three environments HalfCheetah, Hopper, and Walker2d).
-We also consider all AntMaze datasets (6 tasks spanning maze, maze-diverse, medium-play, medium-diverse, large-play, and large-diverse) and compare our method with ReBRAC (which was shown to beat TD3+BC, IQL, CQL and SAC-RND in \citep{tarasov2023minimalist}).
-For each task, we report D4RL normalized scores computed from the return accumulated by the learning agent on ten episodes.
+\textbf{Baselines.} We compare against strong offline RL baselines that are widely used on D4RL locomotion.
+These include TD3+BC \citep{fujimoto2021td3bc}, which adds behavior cloning regularization to a TD3 actor update; IQL \citep{kostrikov2022iql}, which performs offline policy improvement via value-weighted regression without explicit behavior constraints; CQL \citep{kumar2020cql}, which trains a conservative critic by penalizing high values on out-of-distribution actions; and ReBRAC \citep{tarasov2023rebrac}, which revisits behavior-regularized actor-critic with practical improvements and strong performance.

 \textbf{Experimental details.} Our approach has an offline training stage and an inference-time adaptation stage.
-Offline, we first train a policy $\pi_{\psi}$ and critic $Q_{\phi}$ on the fixed dataset using ReBRAC \citep{tarasov2023rebrac}.
+We first train a policy $\pi_{\psi}$ and critic $Q_{\phi}$ on the offline dataset using ReBRAC \citep{tarasov2023rebrac}.
 We then train a diffusion transition model $f_{\theta}$ on dataset transitions and a reward predictor $r_{\xi}$ on dataset rewards using supervised learning.
-Figure~\ref{fig:rmse_diffusion} reports the diffusion model prediction RMSE across training steps, and Figure~\ref{fig:rmse_reward} reports the reward model prediction RMSE across training steps.
-See Appendix~\ref{sec:exp_details} for the full diffusion and reward model results.
+Since the inference-time adaptation differentiates through the diffusion sampler, we refer to this instantiation of our method as $\DiffMPC$.
+Training details and results for both models are deferred to Appendix~\ref{sec:exp_details}.